 Many workers unknowingly inhaled asbestos on a daily basis.
 Miners, plumbers, carpenters, oil refinery workers and many others were exposed to airborne asbestos fibers within their workplaces.

 Not only was this dangerous for the workers themselves, but they would also carry fibers home on their clothing where members of the family could inhale them.

 Regulating Asbestos in the Workplace

-In 1989, the EPA filed a final rule which banned the manufacturing, importing, processing and distributing of asbestos, which included:
+In 1989, the EPA filed a final rule which banned the manufacturing, importing, processing and distributing of asbestos.